MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/regulated-multitier-app.md

 This scenario covers a multi-tier regulated industries application that uses ASP.NET and Microsoft SQL Server.
 The data flows through the scenario as follows:

-1. Users access the front-end ASP.NET regulated industries application through an Azure Application Gateway.
+1. Users access the frontend ASP.NET regulated industries application through an Azure Application Gateway.
 2. The Application Gateway distributes traffic to VM instances within an Azure virtual machine scale set.
-3. The ASP.NET application connects to Microsoft SQL Server cluster in a back-end tier via an Azure load balancer.
+3. The ASP.NET application connects to Microsoft SQL Server cluster in a backend tier via an Azure load balancer.
 These backend SQL Server instances are in a separate Azure virtual network, secured by network security group rules that limit traffic flow.
 4. The load balancer distributes SQL Server traffic to VM instances in another virtual machine scale set.
 5. Azure Blob Storage acts as a Cloud Witness for the SQL Server cluster in the backend tier.
 The connection from within the VNet is enabled with a VNet Service Endpoint for Azure Storage.